 If you have been in IT for any length of time, there's a good chance you understand the problems data silos cause, including:

 - No single source of truth to rely on for high-quality decision-making

-- A duplication of effort to create and manage the same information
+- Duplicate efforts to create and manage the same information

 - The inability to build a 360-degree view of a customer, partner or product